THE TOP 6 CLAIM DRIVERS FOR NONPROFITS AND HUMAN SERVICE ORGANIZATIONSApril 26, 2023 / bracketmedia

-This is not meant to diminish the need for other important coverages such as Directors & Officers Liability (D&O) as these too are often important for your protection.
+This is not meant to diminish the need for Cyber Liability and Directors & Officers Liability (D&O) as these too are of concern.
 In addition, the cost of litigation and jury awards have increased dramatically, which in turn impacts the outcome of every potential claim.
 Often referred to as “Social Inflation,” this spike has forced some insurance companies to raise premiums in order to afford the court awards issued against their clients.
 Your best option is to take steps to minimize the frequency and severity of claims.

 If you’d like to discuss your risk profile and coverage needs, and what loss control measures may be available to your organization, please reach out to us today.